How to Write a Blog Post Optimized for Search

 Once you have identified your competitor/s, in this case hemleva.com and airplantsupplyco.com, use a tool like SEMrush to identify their high ranking pieces of content.
 Low and behold, their highest ranking page is “General Air Plant Care Guide”.

-Now that we have identified what keywords we want to target, “air plant care” as well as our pie-in-the-sky “air plants”, it’s time to do some content research and analysis to carefully craft and execute our content creation.
+Now that we have identified what keywords we want to target, “air plant care” as well as our pie-in-the-sky “air plants”, it’s time to do some content research for blog ideas and analysis to carefully craft and execute our content creation.

 The simplest way to do content research and analysis is with Google.
 Anytime you search something on Google, the first 10 search results show you exactly what kind of content Google is looking for.
 You are basically given a roadmap for content success.